Landscape Designer Career Info

 |Certification||Voluntary certifications available|

-Undergraduate programs in landscape design, horticulture or related field prepare students through classes in drawing, horticulture, planting design, construction principles and landscape maintenance.
+The first step is to earn a degree.
+Undergraduate programs in landscape design, horticulture, or related fields prepare students through classes in drawing, horticulture, planting design, construction principles, and landscape maintenance.
 Students are required to complete multiple hands-on projects, and some programs have opportunities for full-time internships.
-Students may also take courses in business management, bidding, estimation and contracts.
+Students may also take courses in business management, bidding, estimation, and contracts.

-Prospective landscape designers should capitalize on internships or grounds keeper work done while in school to secure full time employment.
-In addition, becoming a student member of organizations, such as the Association of Professional Landscape Designers (APLD) and the Ecological Landscaping Association (ELA) offers the opportunity to network with design professionals by attending events and conferences.
+Next, graduates should network to successfully land a landscape designer job.
+They can capitalize on internships or groundskeeper work done while in school to secure full-time employment.
+In addition, becoming a student member of organizations, such as the Association of Professional Landscape Designers (APLD) and the Ecological Landscaping Association (ELA), offers the opportunity to network with design professionals by attending events and conferences.
 These organizations also offer professional memberships that provide resources, such as continuing education opportunities, information on drafting contracts and proposals, and discounts on marketing materials and industry publications.
-Each organization's online resource also gives designers the chance to view the portfolios and access blogs of other designers.
+Each organization's online resource also gives designers the chance to view portfolios and access blogs of other designers.